chunren/install-kafka-on-windows/README.md

   The following is a list of my downloads.

  ![N|Solid](https://raw.githubusercontent.com/chunren/markdown-src/master/raw/images/kafka_downloads_chunren_lai_2020.png)
-## 3. Install the 7zip and Notepad plus plus
+## Step 3.
+Install the 7zip and Notepad plus plus
 You can directly run the executable installer (e.g., "7z1900-x64.exe" and "npp.7.8.8.Installer.x64.exe")

-## 4. Install the Java Runtime
+## Step 4.
+Install the Java Runtime
 You can run the JRE installer (e.g., "jre-8u271-windows-x64.exe"), and install the Java in its default installation folder (e.g., "C:\Program Files\Java\jre1.8.0_271").
 After the installation, you need to set up:
 - Environment variable for JAVA_HOME